 - Composition does count.
 Photos of real rainbows will be given precedence, but just in case I overstated the possibility of that occurring, we will accept “Photoshopped” rainbows.

 - I will announce the close of the competition and the beginning of the voting process in a comment to this blog post.
 I will explain the voting process in that same comment.

-- Since this is a photo contest, I should mention that the photographer retains all rights to his/her image.
+- Since this is a photo contest, I should mention that the photographer retains all rights to their image.
 We get to use your image only to run and publish the results of this contest.

 So far, there have been no entries.

 As I mentioned at the beginning of this article, the geometry doesn’t look good.

 Figure 1 shows the angle that a light ray bounces off of a single raindrop.
 In Figure 2 (which is a view looking down, with the blue-hashed region being a rain cloud), one can see that as the sun’s rays all come in as parallel lines from the same direction, the five representative raindrops, and all others from which the blue light rays bounce at the same angle into the observer’s eye are all along the same line of sight, and therefore all reinforce each other.
 A single raindrop doesn’t reflect a lot of light, and it takes the light of a lot of raindrops to make the rainbow visible.
 Similarly, the raindrops reflecting red light into the eye from a slightly different angle form along a slightly different line of sight and also reinforce each other.